codecov/codecov-cli/README.md

 |-t, --token | Codecov upload token | Required
 |--git-service | Git Provider.
 Options: github, gitlab, bitbucket, github_enterprise, gitlab_enterprise, bitbucket_server | Required
 |--code| The code of the report.
 This is used in local uploading to isolate local reports from regular or cloud reports uploaded to codecov so they don't get merged.
 It's basically a name you give to your report e.g. local-report. | Optional
-|--help | Shows usage, and command options
+|-h, --help | Shows usage, and command options

 ## do-upload
 `codecovcli do-upload [OPTIONS]`